Hyperbolic VAE via Latent Gaussian Distributions: Method

-As shown in \autoref{sec:statistical_manifold}, the univariate Gaussian distributions form a statistical manifold with a negative half curvature, whose manifold is the same as the manifold of Poincar\'e half-plane.
-Previous studies on hyperbolic spaces emphasize the importance of having an arbitrary curvature~\citep{MVAE, mathieu19}.
+Previous studies on hyperbolic space emphasize the importance of having an arbitrary curvature~\citep{MVAE, mathieu19}.
 These works empirically show that the generalization performances of hyperbolic VAEs can be improved with varying curvatures.
+However, as shown in \autoref{sec:statistical_manifold}, the univariate Gaussian distributions form a manifold with curvature value of $-0.5$, limiting the flexibility of the manifold.

-We show that the statistical manifold of univariate Gaussian can have an arbitrary curvature by reparameterizing the Gaussian distribution properly.
-Let $\mathcal{N}(\sqrt{2c}\mu, \sigma)$ be the reparameterized Gaussian distribution with additional parameter $c > 0$.
-The reparameterization leads to the FIM of $\sigma^{-2}\textrm{diag}(1, c)$ showing that the curvature of the statistical manifold is $-c$.
+We show that the statistical manifold of univariate Gaussian distributions can have an arbitrary curvature by reparameterizing the univariate Gaussian distribution properly.
+Let $\mathcal{N}(\sqrt{2c}\mu, \sigma^2)$ be the reparameterized univariate Gaussian distribution with additional parameter $c > 0$.
+The reparameterization leads to the FIM of $\sigma^{-2}\textrm{diag}(1, 1/c)$ showing that the curvature of the statistical manifold is $-c$.
+The computation of the sectional curvature of the extended FIM is described in Appendix~\ref{apx:fisher_extension}.

-With the arbitrary curvature, we also verify that the KL divergence still approximates the Riemannian distance as:
+We call the statistical manifold with the reparameterized univariate Gaussian distributions and the extended FIM as the Gaussian manifold and denote it as $\mathcal{G}_c$, where $-c$ is the curvature of the Gaussian manifold.

+We then verify that the KL divergence between the distributions of the Gaussian manifold approximates the geodesic distance, even in the presence of arbitrary curvature in the Gaussian manifold.
+Let $(\mu, \sigma) \in \mathcal{G}_c$ be an arbitrary point of the Gaussian manifold.
+The KL divergence between $(\mu, \sigma)$ and its neighbor $(\mu + d\mu, \sigma + d\sigma)$ can be computed as:

-where the first term is the squared Riemannian norm of the vector $(d\mu, d\sigma)$ in the manifold, which approximates the squared Fisher-Rao distance between $(\mu, \sigma)$ and $(\mu + d\mu, \sigma + d\sigma)$.
-The derivation of FIM and KL divergence with the reparameterized normal is described in Appendix~\ref{apx:fisher_extension} and \ref{apx:kl_gm}.
-We call the statistical manifold with Gaussian distributions having a curvature of $-c$ as the \emph{Gaussian manifold} $\mathcal{G}_c$.
+where the first term is the squared Riemannian norm of the tangent vector $(d\mu, d\sigma)$ approximating the squared Fisher-Rao distance.
+The detailed derivation of the KL divergence of the Gaussian manifold is described in Appendix~\ref{apx:kl_gm}.